 That's why you don't listen to Francis Boyle about science-related issues.

-If this is the way that it mutates, then we need to be able to prepare for Ace-2 cleavage.
+So the study there was trying to figure out if this is the way that it mutates, then we need to be able to prepare for ACE2 cleavage.

 Francis Boyle did such a lazy job of reading the study that he completely missed that there was a second person on it from Wuhan involved.

-Jingyi Zhi was also an author on the study, and Boyle doesn't seem to realize that.
+Jing Yi Ji was also an author on the study, and Boyle doesn't seem to realize that.

-It's not, because I'm certain that Francis Boyle didn't uncover this study.
+It's not because I'm certain that Francis Boyle didn't uncover this study.

-He just found it on a dumb conspiracy website, and he's regurgitating it for Alex's audience, lending it credibility by virtue of his position as this guy who wrote a law.
+He just found it on a dumb conspiracy website and he's regurgitating it for Alex's audience, lending it credibility by virtue of his position as this guy who wrote a law.

 This has all the fingerprints of some lazy conspiracy site because they missed the second researcher from Wuhan.